 Appropriate procedures and processes are in place to identify measure, monitor and manage concentration risk from credit risk exposures to a single debtor (group), a debtor country or sector to ensure that it stays within established policies and limits and mitigating actions can be taken if necessary.
-Due to the specificities of the Excess of Loss (XOL) product, Credendo XS is not able to set risk limit at the debtor level: exposure information on debtor level is not available for the XOL products offered.
+Due to the specificities of the Excess of Loss (XOL) product and Top Up products, Credendo GSR is not able to set risk limit at the debtor level: exposure information on debtor level is not available for the XOL products offered.
 The concentration risk is instead managed on the policy level where the Limit of Liability is applied to cap the maximum loss.
-For surety business, the information about the debtor (obligor) is available and the concentration risk is managed in such a way that the exposure is kept on the level which is accepted by the reinsurance treaty.
-Indeed, Credendo XS's catastrophe (CAT) risk stems especially from systematic risk in the underwritten risk portfolio, representing the effect of unexpected changes in country or trade sector conditions on the payment capacity and behaviour of debtors.
+For surety and single risk business, the information about the debtor (obligor) is available and the concentration risk is managed in such a way that the exposure is kept on the level which is accepted by the reinsurance treaty.
+Indeed, Credendo GSR's catastrophe (CAT) risk stems especially from systematic risk in the underwritten risk portfolio, representing the effect of unexpected changes in country or trade sector conditions on the payment capacity and behaviour of debtors.
 This systematic risk is determined by concentration and correlation effects.

-Credendo XS's total potential exposure for excess policies, i.e. the sum of all active Limits of Liability, at end 2019 has increased by 14% compared to end 2018.
-Looking at the concentration on the top 10 countries, we can observe some small changes (reduced exposure in UK due to Brexit and closing of UK branch, and increase of exposure in Italy and Belgium):
+Credendo GSR's total potential exposure (for excess policies, i.e. the sum of all active Limits of Liability, for other business lines potential exposure) amounted to 9 520 mio EUR (5 827 in 2021).
+Looking at the concentration on the top 10 countries, we can observe quite well diversification with main part located in France and Italy: